The Palisade at Gateway

 4th & low 5th class rock climbing to summit

-When you drive through Unaweep Canyon and approach the Dolores River/ little berg of Gateway, a huge red sandstone fin looms above the valley where West Creek/Unaweep Canyon and the Dolores River canyon join.
+When you drive through Uniweep Canyon and approach the Dolores River/ little berg of Gateway, a huge red sandstone fin looms above the valley where West Creek/Uniweep Canyon and the Dolores River canyon join.

-- a walk up a big, grungy talus slope
+- a walk up a big talus slope

 - traversing on sloping sandstone ledges and scrambling on 3rd and 4th class rock

-- using a climbing rope at a few spots to give you protection &/or peace of mind on 4th class and up to ~5.4 sections of rock climbing.
+- using a climbing rope at a few spots to give you protection &/or peace of mind on 4th class to 5.0, 5.2 and a 5.4 sections of rock climbing.

 - then, you reverse it all by down-climbing much of the route combined with 3-5 rappels

-Meet at7 AM under the City Market sign and row of trees at the City Market just off Hwy 50 heading south, in Orchard Mesa; before the fair grounds and on the opposite side of the road.
+Meet at 8 AM under the City Market sign and row of trees at the City Market just off Hwy 50 heading south, in Orchard Mesa before the fair grounds and on the opposite side of the road.